 The outstanding Cuphea Vermillionaire® is another super tough, super pretty bloomer producing lots of orange-red, tubular flowers through summer that attract hummingbirds.
 These glow container plantings when placed alongside tall, Angelonia Angelface® Superwhite and soft, airy Mexican hairgrass (Nasella tenuissima).
 Another great hummingbird flower for heat and containers is the new Salvia Ablazin’™ Tabasco with its taller stature and scarlet flowers that shine alongside the chartreuse leaves and purple plumes of Pennisetum glaucum ‘Jade Princess’.

 Containers of bold succulents are also welcome for those wishing to water as little as possible.
 Pots of colorful Agave, Aloe, cacti or sedums look great through summer and can be brought into a sunny indoor spot through winter.
 The only caveat is that these plants tend to want a better-drained soil, such as Black Gold Cactus Mix.

 Where you place your plants can make a big difference in how quickly they lose water.
 Exposed areas with hot sun and wind will always dry plants out more than protected areas shielded from the wind and sheltered from the sun during the hottest time of day.
 Morning and afternoon sun is always less beating, so place planters in spots where this level of sun dominates and light shade it provided around noon.

 Planning ahead with these four steps for water-wise containers will save water, time, and headaches through summer.
-Your containers will still need regular care and water for best health and looks, but you will be able to enjoy them more and worry less about summer container insta-wilt.
+Your containers will still need regular care and water for the best health and looks, but you will be able to enjoy them more and worry less about summer container instant-wilt.